-Rotary Honors Students Of The Month In Granite City
+Rotary Honors Students of the Month in Granite City

-GRANITE CITY - Juniors Nicholas Branding and Breonna Brown of Granite City High School were selected as Granite City Rotary Club Students of the Month for February.
+GRANITE CITY - Juniors Alex Boyer and Addyson Cathcart of Granite City High School were selected as Granite City Rotary Club Students of the Month for January.

 Get The Latest News!